Food Help > Free Summer Food

 -

-Maybe!
+Maybe.
 Use our screening tool to learn whether you will need to apply.

 Reminder: SUN Bucks eligibility is determined individually by child.
-If your household has multiple children with different circumstances, you may need to submit an application for one but not another.
+If your household has multiple children with different circumstances, you may need to submit an application for one child, but not another.

 -

 The SUN Bucks application will not ask for any documentation or verification of eligibility.
 It will include a self-attestation statement and must be signed by an adult member of the household.
+3% of households receiving SUN Bucks will be randomly selected for auditing by DSHS.
+Selected households will need to provide proof of qualifying income.

 -